-The base salary of Mr. Ian Huen will be adjusted to HK\$223,200 (approximately US\$28,615 per month) with effect from March 1, 2022.

-The base salary and monthly salary paid to Dr. Clark Cheng to serve as Director of Aptorum Innovations Holding Pte.
-Limited remains unchanged.
-However, we did adjust the monthly service fee payable to ACC Medical Limited to HK\$143,200 (approximately US\$18,359 per month) effective from March 1, 2022.
+The base salary of Dr. Cheng has been adjusted to US\$6,410 per month with effect from December 1, 2020 due to the change in Dr. Cheng's compensation structure.
+An additional monthly salary of SGD5,200 (approximately US\$3,885 per month) is paid to Dr. Clark Cheng to serve the role as Director of Aptorum Innovations Holding Pte.
+Limited with effect from December 1, 2020.
+In connection with the change to Dr. Cheng's compensation structure, the Company also entered into a consulting agreement with ACC Medical Limited effective on December 1, 2020, with a monthly service fee of HK\$101,542 (approximately US\$13,018 per month).
 Dr. Cheng is the sole director and shareholder of ACC Medical Limited.
-Hence, for the purposes of this filing and disclosure, the consulting service fee and share options granted to ACC Medical Limited will be deemed as Dr. Cheng's compensation.
+Hence, for the purposes of this filing and disclosure, the consulting service fee and share options grant to ACC Medical Limited will be deemed as Dr. Cheng's compensation.

-The base salary of Mr. Lui remains unchanged while the monthly service fee of CGY Investment Limited will be adjusted to HK\$171,200 (approximately US\$21,949) with effect from March 1, 2022.
+The Company entered into a consulting agreement with CGY Investment Limited effective on January 10, 2020, with a monthly service fee of HK\$104,000 (approximately US\$13,333 per month).
 CGY is 50% held by Seng Fun Yee (Mr. Lui's spouse), 25% held by Mandy Lui (Mr. Lui's sister) and 25% held by Adrian Lui (Mr. Lui's brother).
 Mr. Lui controls and/or has substantial influence on the disposition and voting rights of the shares held by his spouse, but no such control over the shares held by his sister or brother.
 Hence, for the purposes of this filing and disclosure, 50% of the consulting service fee and share options will be deemed as Mr. Lui's compensation.